 The RAN technology was updated over the summer based on feedback from our community advocates and network of 30+ service providers.
 RAN 2.0 was successfully launched in late September and enables school specific RANs to be connected to the larger Community RAN.

 The 15th Night expanded into Springfield this fall.
 Springfield Public Schools and the Springfield Police Department can now access the 15th Night RAN on behalf of students experiencing homelessness.
 Catholic Community Services, First Place Family Shelter, Whitebird Dental, and the Eugene Mission have all joined the 30+ network of providers who responded in real time to the 292 alerts for help this year.

 Sometimes the 15th Night Network is unable to meet a specific need of a student.
 This is where our Community Responder volunteers step into action.
-Over 50 people have volunteered receive alerts from the 15th Night when there is a need that is hard to fill like special clothing, shoes or gift cards for food.
+Over 50 people have volunteered to receive alerts from the 15th Night when there is a need that is hard to fill like special clothing, shoes, or gift cards for food.

 Even students are stepping up for each other.
-The Economic Justice League (EJL) for homeless and economically-challenged youth, created with in South Eugene High School.
+The Economic Justice League (EJL) for homeless and economically-challenged youth was created at South Eugene High School.
 Along with 15th Night, we are working to execute the vision of keeping kids in school and supporting those struggling with housing.
 One of South Eugene’s projects is opening a drop-in center for students to get help, support, and access to resources.
 This includes food throughout the school day as well as free dinners-to-go, access to computers and technology, washer and dryer, free counseling, and much more.
 The goal is to have this room open before school, during lunch, and after school for any student that needs support.
 We hope to bring in therapists, artists, performers, hair stylists, barbers, and mentors of all kinds.
 We plan to have Fancy Dinner nights, Hair/Makeup/Makeover nights, Open Mic/Performance nights, arts and crafts, movie and game nights, and more.